urmilparikh95/Slack-App/DEPLOY.md

 #### Use cases:

 The use cases vary depending on the type of recommendations you want.
-We have used message buttons They are as follows:
+We have used message buttons to select the type of recommendation.
+They are as follows:

 ##### Use case I:
 In this case, the bot will suggest different recommendations related to UI components such as Buttons, ProgressBar etc.